Alaska’s National Parks

 Where to stay:

 There are a number of lodging options in Seward.
 After extensive research, we decided to splurge for the Harbor360.
-One of the priciest options in the area, but close proximity to the train station.
+It is one of the priciest options in the area, but close proximity to the train station.
 And also the hub for Major Marine tours.
 If you want to see the view, check out this nifty Seward Harbor webcam

 Denali National Park